joshHug/LeidenITP/labs/extra_exercises.md

 1. TOC
 {:toc}

 Welkom, to the extra exercise page.
-Here, extra exercise will be posted for practising.
-These exercise are not mandatory and can range from very easy to very hard.
+Here, extra exercises will be posted for you to practice.
+These exercises are not mandatory and can range from very easy to very hard.
 This can also happen within one exercise, the first function might be very easy and the last very hard.
-The idea is that at the end of ITP you should be able to solve all of them.
-Behind easy exercise you can find the range of difficulty in the file.
+The idea is that at the end of ITP, you should be able to solve all of them.
+Behind easy exercise, you can find the range of difficulty in the file.

-Note, It can happen that some of these exercise will be used in the lab.
+Note, It can happen that some of these exercises will be used in the lab.

 The exercises are divided per Topic, but also per Syntax that you can practise.